hankpan99/NYCU_AI_Final_Project/README.md

 This tutorial uses DCGAN to generate new celebrities from real celebrities’ images.

 ## Results
-Below is the comparison of fake and real cat faces after training 40 epochs.
+Below is the comparison of real (left figure) and fake (right figure) cat faces after training 40 epochs.
 ![Screenshot](https://user-images.githubusercontent.com/75136798/189398792-8adf0345-ab7b-408a-87d0-0d46a66b1286.png)

 ## Details